 In response to industry demands for a quality aircraft engineering training provider, ATAE was founded in July 1998 by the Royal Queensland Aero Club – one of Australia’s oldest and most significant aviation pioneers, with a history spanning more than 100 years.
 ATAE was a registered training organisation (RTO) approved for Queensland State Government Funding, VET Fee Help (now VET Student Loans) and CASA Part 147 maintenance training delivery.

-The Royal Queensland Aero Club closed its doors after 115 years and in 2017, ATAE’s IP was acquired by ICAT Aviation College.
+In 2017, after 115 years, the Royal Queensland Aero Club closed its doors and ATAE’s IP was acquired by ICAT Aviation College.

-In order to continue ATAE’s legacy of quality and its reputation in the aviation industry, ICAT Aviation College has re-established ATAE’s training programmes at Archerfield and to whatever extent possible, remains willing to support the training endeavours of ATAE’s former students.
-ICAT’s engineering programmes are currently undergoing part 147 approval process with CASA so we can continue to provide RPL services to aircraft maintenance engineers – at reasonable rates, with friendly professional service.
+In order to continue ATAE’s legacy of quality and its reputation in the aviation industry, ICAT Aviation College has re-established the CASA Part 147 approval and ATAE’s training programmes at Archerfield.
+We remain willing to support the training endeavours of ATAE’s former students and continue to provide RPL services to aircraft maintenance engineers throughout Australia – at reasonable rates, with friendly, professional service.

 Please don’t hesitate to contact us for further information.